 Moving Research Innovations into the Marketplace

-The OMAFRA-U of G Partnership is a highly productive, entrepreneurial community of people dedicated to finding solutions that improve life.
-Commercialization involves transferring our research innovations into the marketplace in a way that improves the lives of the people of Ontario while also enhancing business productivity and creating jobs.
+The Ontario Agri-Food Innovation Alliance is a highly productive, entrepreneurial community of people dedicated to finding solutions that improve life.
+Commercialization involves transferring our research and innovations into the marketplace in a way that improves the lives of the people of Ontario while also enhancing business productivity and creating jobs.

 Gryphon’s LAAIR accelerates the adoption of innovative research

 Gryphon’s LAAIR (Leading to the Accelerated Adoption of Innovative Research) is a program funded by OMAFRA and the U of G designed to support the commercialization of research findings.
-After leaving Gryphon’s LAAIR, researchers have brought new products to market, secured private sector funding and created jobs.
+The Gryphon’s LAAIR funding program aims to take the best research and use it to develop new products which should attract private sector funding, create jobs and make Ontario more competitive.